Public or Private Web Sites? Sold or Active Data?

 “Who gets the most value from HAR.com?
 The big brokers.
 They have the most listings,” he continued.
 “Coldwell Banker is our largest member.
 It is the tenth largest real estate company in the country.
 Their listings have been viewed 14 million times and they have received 70,000 leads from HAR.com.
 Richard Smith likes this system and he is a very big broker.”

 Hale said that at HAR no broker has ever opted out, and no listings have ever opted out.
 All listings include a map, up to 16 photos, virtual tours, you can view open house information, agents can request showing appointments, and consumers can view the listings in seven languages.
 There is no extra cost for all that information to be included.
-Broker and agent contact information includes name, photo, web sites, and telephone numbers.
+Broker and agent contact information include name, photo, websites, and telephone numbers.

 Consumers can compare every school in the Houston area.
 They can see all the homes listed in each school district.
 They can research neighborhood price trends.
 “We drive consumers to REALTORS® to find out what a home is actually worth,” said Hale.
 “They can map every golf course in the greater Houston area and find and map every home for sale near every golf course.”